VisualNeuroscience-UH/SystemTools/docs/source/project_conf.rst

 Reference for the :mod:`project_conf_module` script file
 ========================================================

 Use keyword substring "file" in filenames, and "folder" in folder names to assert that they are turned into pathlib objects.
-Path structure is assumed to be root_path/project/experiment/output_folder
+Path structure is assumed to be root_path/project/experiment/output_folder.

+Some lines are marked: :code:`### Housekeeping ###.
+Do not comment out the next two lines.` .
+If you comment such lines, the `conf` will not function properly.

 .. _abbreviations: